publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptV/m__us_usc_t19_s1592.md

         (9) __Prior disclosure regarding claims under the Dominican Republic-Central America-United States Free Trade Agreement__

-            An importer shall not be subject to penalties under subsection (a) of this section for making an incorrect claim that a good qualifies as an originating good under [section 4033 of this title][/us/usc/t19/s4033] if the importer, in accordance with regulations issued by the Secretary of the Treasury, promptly and voluntarily makes a corrected declaration and pays any duties owing.
+            An importer shall not be subject to penalties under subsection (a) for making an incorrect claim that a good qualifies as an originating good under [section 4033 of this title][/us/usc/t19/s4033] if the importer, in accordance with regulations issued by the Secretary of the Treasury, promptly and voluntarily makes a corrected declaration and pays any duties owing.

         (10) __Prior disclosure regarding claims under the United States-Peru Trade Promotion Agreement__